Understanding Financial Offenses In MAINE

 Some defenses are more appropriate than others depending on the charges against you.
 When your attorney initially reviews your case, he will guide you on the best defenses available.

 The thought of spending decades behind bars can be devastating.
 However, being arrested for financial offenses is not the same as being convicted.
 It is possible to prevail in a white-collar crime trial in some cases.
-To learn how you might avoid a conviction entirely, contact the Law Offices of William H. Ashe immediately.
+To learn how you might avoid a conviction entirely, contact the Ashe Law Offices immediately.